 Parameter

-An application consists of different parts, which involves data transfer between these parts.
-For example, between pages, components, and action flows.
+An application consists of different parts, which require data transfer between these parts (such as between pages, components, and action flows).
 In Momen, data transfer is achieved through parameters.

 Path and Query Parameters: Data Transfer Between Pages

-Both path parameters and query parameters are used for data transfer through the URL of a page, but they belong to different parts of the URL.
+Path parameters and query parameters are both used for data transfer via the page URL, but they occupy different parts of the URL.

-For example, we access a blog post on the Momen official website through the following URL:
+For example, to access a blog post on the Momen official website:

 https://momen.app/article/content/how-to-build-an-ai-needs-analysis-bot?utm_source=google

-This can be broken down into different parts:
+This URL can be broken down as follows:

-• /content/how-to-build-an-ai-needs-analysis-bot: Path parameter, in this example, the value of the path parameter 'content' is 'how-to-build-an-ai-needs-analysis-bot'
+: Path parameter.
+Here, the value of the path parameter ‘content’ is ‘how-to-build-an-ai-needs-analysis-bot’.?utm_source=google

-• ?utm_source=google: Query parameter, in this example, the value of the query parameter 'utm_source' is 'google'
+: Query parameter.
+Here, the value of the query parameter ‘utm_source’ is ‘google’.

-As can be seen, path parameters directly change the URL of the page, while query parameters only change the parameters of the webpage.
+Path parameters directly change the page URL, while query parameters only change the parameters of the webpage.

 Application Scenarios

-Pages with SEO requirements use path parameters (see: SEO).
-In the example above, if the value of 'blog' is passed using query parameters, crawlers will recognize all blog posts as a single page, making them unsearchable in search engines and reducing the website's SEO performance.
-However, with path parameters, each article is recognized as a separate page by crawlers, making them searchable.
+Used for pages with SEO requirements (see: SEO ).
+If the value of ‘blog’ is passed as a query parameter, crawlers may treat all blog posts as a single page, making them unsearchable and reducing SEO performance.
+Using path parameters, each article is recognized as a separate page, improving searchability.

-The configuration and usage of both types of data are the same; they need to be declared first, then assigned, and can also be referenced.
-The following example uses the blog section of the Momen official website to explain the specific usage process.
+The configuration and usage of both types are the same: declare first, then assign, and reference as needed.
+The following uses the blog section of the Momen official website as an example.

-Both types of parameters are added to the page receiving the data.
-For example, in the blog page:
+Add parameters to the page that will receive the data.
+For example, on the blog page:

-• Define the path parameter 'blog' as a filter condition for remote data to obtain blog articles.
-This parameter is required.
+- Define the path parameter ‘blog’ as a filter for remote data to obtain blog articles (required).

-• Define multiple query parameters to pass user information.
-These parameters can be empty.
+- Define multiple query parameters to pass user information (optional).

 Assignment

-Assign values to them in the action that navigates to the page.
-For example, on the search results page, in the action that navigates to the blog page, assign the searched blog id to the path parameter 'blog'.
+Assign values to parameters in the action that navigates to the page.
+For example, on the search results page, in the navigation action to the blog page, assign the searched blog ID to the path parameter ‘blog’.

 Reference

-Path parameters and query parameters on the page can be referenced within the current page, usually for configuring filter conditions.
-For example, on the blog page, use the path parameter 'blog' as a filter to obtain blog articles in remote data.
+Path and query parameters can be referenced within the current page, typically for configuring filter conditions.
+For example, on the blog page, use the path parameter ‘blog’ as a filter to fetch blog articles.

 Action Input: Data Transfer in Actions

-Multiple actions require input parameter configuration, such as Actionflow, AI actions, etc. Similar to variables, the use of action input is divided into three steps: declaration, reference, and assignment.
+Many actions require input parameter configuration, such as Actionflow and AI actions.
+Similar to variables, action input usage involves three steps: declaration, reference, and assignment.